rabbitmq/rabbitmq-amqp-python-client/README.md

 ## Getting Started

-An example is provided in ./getting_started_main.py you can run it after starting a RabbitMQ 4.0 broker with:
+An example is provided [`here`](./examples/getting_started/basic_example.py) you can run it after starting a RabbitMQ 4.0 broker with:

 poetry run python ./examples/getting_started/main.py